msg555/subsetter/README.md

 output database.
 To ensure these datasets do not collide it remaps all foreign keys into a new key-space.
 Note that this process assumes your foreign keys are opaque integers identifiers.

+# FAQ

+## How do multiple targets work

+When using multiple targets each target table will be sampled entirely independently unless another target table directly or indirectly depends on some rows from it through a series of foreign keys.
+In the later case the subsetter will sample a union of the rows from the independently sampling of the table and those rows that other targets depend on.

+## How does the subsetter use foreign keys?

+The subsetter uses the foreign keys present in the database schema to understand relationships between data and generate a sampling plan.
+Foreign key relationships can be followed in both directions if need be.
+For example, suppose there was a `users` and an `orders` table where `orders` had a foreign key to the `users` table.

+If `users` was sampled first the subsetter would sample `orders` from `users` by sampling all rows from `orders` such that their corresponding user row existed.
+This represents the _maximal_ set of rows that can be included without violating foreign key constraints.

+Otherwise if `orders` was sampled first the subsetter would sample `users` from `orders` by sampling all rows from `users` such that they had at least one `order`.
+This represents the _minimal_ set of rows that can be included without violating foreign key constraints.

+In general the subsetter will always sample tables in an order such that all foreign key relationships to previously sampled tables are going in the same direction.
+If they are followed in the forwards direction (as in our first case) the subsetter will select the _intersection_ of all rows that obey each foreign key relationship.
+Otherwise if they are followed in the backwards direction (as in our second case) the subsetter will select the _union_ of all rows that obey each foreign key relationship.
+This strategy ensures no foreign key relationships are violated in the sampled data.